awsdocs/amazon-ecs-developer-guide/doc_source/ecs-modifying-longer-id-settings.md

 1. On the **Amazon ECS ARN and resource ID settings**, **AWSVPC Trunking**, and **CloudWatch Container Insights** sections, you can select or deselect the check boxes for each account setting for the authenticated IAM user and role\.
 Choose **Save** once finished\.
 **Important**
-IAM users and IAM roles need the `ecs:PutAccountSetting` permission to perform this action\.
+ and IAM roles need the `ecs:PutAccountSetting` permission to perform this action\.

 1. On the confirmation screen, choose **Confirm** to save the selection\.

 ------
 #### [ AWS CLI ]

-**To modify the default account settings for all IAM users or roles on your account \(AWS CLI\)**
+**To modify the default account settings for all or roles on your account \(AWS CLI\)**

-Use one of the following commands to modify the default account setting for all IAM users or roles on your account\.
-These changes apply to the entire AWS account unless an IAM user or role explicitly overrides these settings for themselves\.
+Use one of the following commands to modify the default account setting for all or roles on your account\.
+These changes apply to the entire AWS account unless an or role explicitly overrides these settings for themselves\.
 + [put\-account\-setting\-default](https://docs.aws.amazon.com/cli/latest/reference/ecs/put-account-setting-default.html) \(AWS CLI\)

   ```